message/iata/CH.md

 - passengers with a Schengen C visa issued by Switzerland after 16 March 2020.
 3. Passengers must have:
 - a negative COVID-19 PCR or RT-PCR test taken at most 72 hours before departure from the first embarkation point; or
-- a negative COVID-19 rapid antigen test taken at most 24 hours before departure from the first embarkation point.
-They are subject to a COVID-19 rapid antigen or PCR test upon arrival at their own expense.
+- a negative COVID-19 rapid antigen test taken at most 48 hours before departure from the first embarkation point.
+They could be subject to a COVID-19 rapid antigen or PCR test upon arrival at their own expense.
 - This does not apply to:
 - passengers younger than 16 or 12 years, depending on their country of departure.
 Details can be found at <a href="https://tinyurl.com/2xllqfnn">https://tinyurl.com/2xllqfnn</a> ;
 - passengers with a positive COVID-19 test result of a test taken in the past 6 months.
 They must also have a recovery certificate;